 ETNO notes the important work items listed under this theme.
 As it appears to be the heading for a mix of different, not necessarily related topics such as net neutrality and special rate services, ETNO encourages BEREC to identify, instead or alongside, the overarching 'main theme' of a level regulatory playing field for the Internet value chain (s. below), reflecting the evolving role of BEREC in the Internet era.
 Under such a theme, net neutrality could be covered, as could Internet security and privacy.

 On net neutrality, ETNO would like to refer to its comments on the BEREC draft Work Programme 2012 and on the BEREC draft transparency report.

-4. Creating a level playing field across the Internet value chain http://ec.europa.eu/information\society/newsroom/cf/item-detail-dae.cfm?item\id=7211
+5 http://ec.europa.eu/information_society/newsroom/cf/item-detail-dae.cfm?item_id=7211